Val (sculptor)

-Valérie Goutard, (20 May 1967 – 27 October 2016) was a French sculptor who used VAL as her artist's name.
+Valérie Goutard (20 May 1967 – 27 October 2016) was a French sculptor who used VAL as her artist's name.

-Biography
+Early life and education

 Val, was born in Boulogne-Billancourt, Hauts-de-Seine.
 Her parents were Nathalie Goutard and Jean-Claude Goutard, an engineer working for a large oil company.
 Because of her father's position, she shared her childhood between Europe, Africa and South America.
 After studying literature and advertising, she worked in marketing until 2001.

+Career

-In 2002 a friend, Florence Jouglard, an auctioneer and artist, enticed her to try to sculpt from clay.
+In 2002 a friend, Florence Jouglard, an auctioneer and artist, enticed Val to try to sculpt from clay.
 Working on clay with her own hands, Val felt a revelation, a kind of "love at first sight" for this activity which she perceived as an extension of her inner world.
 "It was like a revelation, a sort of resurgence of a long-buried memory.
 My love for sculpture, the material and the volume was born in a completely immediate fashion", she said during an interview in 2014.
 During two years, Val took art lessons in Paris and then, in August 2004, went to settle in Thailand, where she began working with bronze.
 Working with this material, Goutard, who took the artist's name of VAL, and emphasized her self-learning.
 Her relative lack of culture in visual arts brought her, she said, "a freedom vis-à-vis the masters".

-In 2007, she met in Bangkok Frédéric Morel, who she in married in 2009.
-He gave up his work in business to promote VAL's work on the art market.